Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Health & Care

-If you have your female Chihuahua spayed in a timely fashion, they’re not likely to suffer from any specific health issues that aren’t also suffered by males.
-They’re less likely to suffer from trauma, although females have also been known to get themselves in trouble with bigger dogs.
+If you have your female Chihuahua spayed in a timely fashion, she’s not likely to suffer from any specific reproductive health issues.
+They may be less likely to suffer from trauma, although females have also been known to get themselves in trouble with bigger dogs.

-If you don’t have your female pup spayed, however, you’ll leave her at higher risk to suffer from things like mammary cancer, ovarian cysts, and the pain and discomfort that comes with the menstruation cycle.
+If you don’t have your female pup spayed, however, you’ll leave her at higher risk of suffering from things like mammary cancer, pyometra, or other reproductive disorders

-Keep in mind that if you don’t have your dog fixed, they’re much more likely to have behavioral problems, suffer from all sorts of cancers, and run away from home.
+Keep in mind that if you don’t have your dog fixed, they’re much more likely to have behavioral problems, suffer from all sorts of health ailments, and run away from home.

 Breeding

 Breeding a female Chihuahua can be surprisingly challenging.
-Due to their small bodies and gigantic heads, C-sections are often required, so breeding can be expensive and difficult.
+Due to their small bodies and large heads, C-sections are often required, so breeding can be expensive and difficult.

 Pros